 It should be noted that the Household Survival Budget does not include a savings category.
-In La Crosse County many jobs pay less than a wage capable of supporting a family of four.
-While not every worker is supporting a family of four, determining this standard cost of living helps give perspective to the number of good paying jobs available in La Crosse County.
+In La Crosse County, many jobs pay less than a wage capable of supporting a family of four.
+This standard cost of living budget helps give perspective to the number of good paying jobs available in La Crosse County.
+Table 11b details the number of households below the ALICE threshold in different parts of the county.